remotesensorDJB/GIS-Data-Basics/PITCHME.md

 #### the plan
 - The way I see it...conceptual models @fa[arrow-right] data models
 - Issues of representation
-- An evolution of the ArcGIS platform
+- The evolution of the ArcGIS platform
 ---
 @title[Conceptual Models vs Data Models]